mochi-hpc/mofka/docs/usage/quickstart.rst

 Deploying Mofka
 ---------------

-Like other Mochi services, Mofka is defined by a composition of microservices expressed using a JSON configuration fed to `Bedrock <https://mochi.readthedocs.io/en/latest/bedrock.html>`_, Mochi's bootstrapping service.
+The composition of microservices that defines Mofka is expressed using a JSON configuration fed to `Bedrock <https://mochi.readthedocs.io/en/latest/bedrock.html>`_, Mochi's bootstrapping service.
 Hereafter is a minimal JSON configuration for Mofka.

 .. literalinclude:: ../_code/simple-config.json